 If such attachments are focused they should be able to contribute significantly to the understanding and development of a Foundation Year 2 trainee.
 The F2 trainee should review his / her understanding of the specialty before starting the placement.

 Taster Modules should not take place during weeks with Bank Holidays, designated hospital holiday times or in the week in which a new four-month placement begins or ends.
 Equally they should preferably not take place during a week in which the trainee is due to attend Generic Skills Training.

 A report on the taster module should be completed promptly and included in the Foundation Learning Portfolio.
 Consultants participating in the Taster Module scheme will be asked to give feedback on those who have participated.

-Please click on the following link to download Application Process and Form .
+Please click on the following link to download Taster Modules - Process and Application Form.